Step 11: Applicant Interview

 - DS-260 Confirmation Page

-- Supporting Documents – original or certified copies of all documents you uploaded into CEAC.
+- Supporting Documents – original or certified copies of all civil documents you uploaded into CEAC.

 Your original documents will be returned to you when the interview has been completed.
 Any photocopies provided may be kept.